ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 (please note that performant is a relative term -- our parallel scratch filesystem will outperform any PetaLibrary tier).
-The underlying hardware is configured to be suitable for direct compute access, and as such is accessible from all compute environments (alpine, blanca, jupyterhub, ondemand, viz).
+The underlying hardware is configured to be suitable for direct compute access, and as such is accessible from all compute environments (Alpine, Blanca, Open OnDemand).
 All active allocations offer the following options:

  - interactive (NFS) access from RC login nodes and RC compute
  - accessible using Globus/rsync/sftp via the data transfer node (DTN) hosts